 An Unexpected Journey

 To say the journey God chose for her wasn’t an easy one would be an understatement.
 Her life must have been filled with the highest of highs and lowest of lows, with a lot of routine subsistence in between.
 Yet, she got to be the mother of the Messiah.
 She saw Him rise from the dead.
 She is now honored throughout history.
-Somehow, I don’t think she’d trade her story for anyone’s.
+Somehow, I don’t think she’d trade her story for anyone else’s.
 You see, she was obedient to the Lord’s will.
 Mary is quoted in Luke 1:38 as saying to the angel, “I am the Lord’s servant.
 May it be to me as you have said.”

 That’s the same attitude I want to walk with through life.
 “I am the Lord’s servant.”
 That doesn’t mean life will always be easy.
 It most assuredly won’t.
 It might not make me rich, famous, popular, or even revered like Mary.
 But if I follow the Lord wholeheartedly, I get to be a part of the grander story, the great narrative of God’s plan unfolding–something bigger than myself.
 What a privilege!